particle-iot/docs/src/content/firmware/tracker-edge/monitor-edge-firmware.md

 ## Using off-the-shelf releases

-Your Monitor OPne device is pre-configured with Monitor Edge firmware that you can use out of the box with no flashing of firmware necessary.
+Your Monitor One device is pre-configured with Monitor Edge firmware that you can use out of the box with no flashing of firmware necessary.

 Configuration can be done online, through the Particle [console](https://console.particle.io/).
 To learn about the console, see [Tracker settings](/getting-started/console/console/#asset-tracker-features).